The Juniper Tree (opera)

 The Juniper Tree is an opera co-composed by Philip Glass and Robert Moran in 1985 to a libretto by Arthur Yorinks based on the Brothers Grimm fairy tale.

 The opera is in two acts and is scored for two baritones, bass, mezzo-soprano, four sopranos, tenor, mixed chorus, children's voices and chamber orchestra.
 Each composer wrote alternating scenes and utilized each other's themes to provide structural unity.
 Glass retained ownership of the opera, and did not allow for the "live" recording of the premiere (with Jayne West and Sanford Sylvan) to be released until 2009.
 Until then, Moran encouraged his fans to distribute bootleg copies so that people could hear it.

 Performance history

 It was premiered on December 11, 1985, at the American Repertory Theater in Cambridge, Massachusetts.
+The first UK performance was premiered by Helen Astrid as part of the Richmond Festival in March 2017 at The Hammond Theatre.

 For its 25th anniversary of creation, the Théâtre des Petites Garnottes presented the Canadian premiere of the opera in September, 2010, at the Salle Jean-Paul Tardif in Quebec, Canada.